 I’m not gifted in language, but perseverance always pays off.
 That’s the real key with language – just keep at it everyday.
 One simple way to do this is join our FREE Creole club.
 Estherline gives daily conversation practice and mini lessons to accelerate your learning.

-I still think paying a little is better, especially for my motivation level.
-But here is a list of ways you can begin learning the creole language 100% free.
+Free is always good, if you have the motivation.
+Here is a list of ways you can begin learning the creole language 100% free.

 - Watch lots of free creole video clips on YouTube